BOBONA/Just-a-Sample/FEATURES.md

 <p align="center"><img src="Assets/Features/Extreme Zoom.png" width="60%"></p>

 JAS includes a *special* feature when the sample bounds go below a small threshold. **Waveform Mode** loops your sample bounds like a wavetable synth.
 Combined with the effects chain, this feature turns JAS into a unique and surprisinly versatile synthesizer.
 It also comes with separate tuning parameters.
 I have lots of fun with this, exploring the sound of different waveforms.

+Note that the **Waveform Mode** label also functions as a toggle, in case you need to disable it.

 <p align="center"><img src="Assets/Features/Waveform Mode.png" width="60%"></p>